|

 passengers as Meopham, Sole Street and Farningham Road combined.

-It is difficult to estimate a breakdown between work and leisure journeys.
-We do know from the 2001 census that 926 people in Hartley and Hodsoll Street (284), Longfield and Southfleet (301) and Ash (341) say they travel to work by train, which should suggest that well over half of journeys are for work.
+the 2001 census that 926 people in Hartley and Hodsoll Street (284), Longfield and Southfleet (301) and Ash (341) say they travel to work by train, which should suggest that well over half of journeys are for work.

 Station